chaotic-society/chebyshev/README.md

  ┌───────────────────────────────────────────────────────────────┐
  │         Function │   Difference │    Tolerance │       Result │
  ├───────────────────────────────────────────────────────────────┤
- │                f │     -0.0e+00 │      2.0e-01 │         PASS │
+ │                f │      0.0e+00 │      2.0e-01 │         PASS │
  └───────────────────────────────────────────────────────────────┘

 Results have been saved in: example_results
 Finished testing example
 2 total tests, 0 failed (0%)
 ```

 ## Setup and Usage
 Chebyshev is a header-only library, so there is no need to build or install it separately.
 Simply include the relevant header files in your project and start using the framework straightaway.
 Only a compiler with C++14 support is needed to use the framework.
+To use the library, simply include `chebyshev.h` or a specific `<module>.h` header (e.g. `benchmark.h`).

 ## Contributing